The Eyes of Glouphrie

 Brimstail suggests you go to King Narnode Shareen to relate the story to him.
 Well, you need to go there but first take a short detour: It will save some time.

 What you need to do now is to kill six wandering spies.
 The location of each spy is shown on the map provided at the start of the guide.
 The first one is at your feet, or at least at Brimstail's, use whatever means necessary to rid yourself of this enormously dangerous adversary and kick the living daylights out of it.
 You could bury the only thing this creature drops: bones.
-It shouldn't be much of a problem with the 10 Life Points they have.
+It shouldn't be much of a problem with the 1 Life Point they have.
 Exit the cave and look for victim number two at the front gate of the Stronghold.
 You could have a waiting period, as with all the others you need to kill.
 If a fellow player killed this evil beast just as you walk up, you need to wait about 15-20 seconds before the next one appears.
 Now take a leisurely walk up to the Spirit Tree to rid yourself of number three.
 One more outside and that one is north of the Swamp in the Tortoise Training Area.
 Now you can go into the Grand Tree and talk to King Narnode Shareen.

 Well, since you already did finish off four of them you need only find two more.
 One is at King Narnode Shareens feet.
-Kick it, hit it, put an arrow in it, it doesn't matter what as long as it doesn't see another sun-set it is ok.
+Kick it, hit it, put an arrow in it, bop it, doesn't matter what as long as it doesn't see another sun-set it is ok.
 Only one more to go, and this one means climbing some ladders.
-Up to the glider platform and dispatch the last one (make sure you receive the XP drop before descending the ladder).
+Climb up to the glider platform and dispatch the last one (make sure you receive the XP drop before descending the ladder).

 Now find King Narnode Shareen again and strike up your last conversation.
 In this the King will worry about future things: Why are they spying on him and his people?
 What are they planning?
 You as faithful helper will of course offer your assistance should the need arise.
 And with his last parting gift he'll tell you to kill 'em all!